parthasen/lambdaR/README.md

 ## [1] 220
 ```

-And You can write like below.
+And you can write like below:

 ```r